alphagov/frontend/docs/building_blocks_for_flexible_content.md

 Extra options:

-For a "minimal" chart add "minimal" attributes the block config
+For a "minimal" chart add "minimal" attributes to the block config.

 ```yaml
 - type: statistics